-It was not the quantity of Collymore’s goals that most enthralled the watching child, but their quality.
+It was not the quantity of Collymore’s goals that most enthralled the watching child but their quality.

 The archetypal Collymore finish is struck hard with the laces into the bottom corner after receiving the ball to feet, turning the defender and bursting towards the penalty area.
-His speed over the first five yards of a sprint with ball at feet must have been up there with any player in world football in 1995.
+His speed over the first five yards of a sprint with the ball at feet must have been up there with any player in world football in 1995.

 Yet Collymore mostly made goalscoring look unfathomably easy.
 There was a goal against Wimbledon where he collected the ball, ran past four players and scored past Hans Segers from 25 yards in which it is as if Collymore is playing against a computer on amateur mode.